 “We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”
 Romans 6:4

-Paul’s point here is that through baptism, we symbolize the death of our sinful nature, which was crucified with Jesus, and our resurrection with Jesus into a new life that is now under His control and reflects His character.
+Paul’s point here is that baptism is a symbol of the death of our sinful nature, which was crucified with Jesus, and of our resurrection with Jesus into a new life that is now under his control and reflects his character.
 When a person puts their trust in Jesus, they are no longer trusting in themselves, but are wholly trusting in Jesus’ sacrifice to pay the penalty for their sin.
 It also means they are committing to seek to follow Jesus’ leading in all things, trusting his indwelling Spirit’s strength to do so.

 An Act of Obedience